Struggling to Lose Weight After C-section? Here’s How I Reduced 30 Pounds in Just 5 Months!

 Took a Walk Daily

 Exercising with kids in the home is tricky.
-I’m working at home mother with a husband who has a crazy schedule, so finding time to go to the gym wasn’t practical for me.
+I’m working as a home mother with a husband who has a crazy schedule, so finding time to go to the gym wasn’t practical for me.

 Instead,

 I looked at what I did have.
-I had a stroller and a flat neighborhood area that I could easily walk with my kids.
-I knew that I could take a daily walk, and my kids wouldn’t complain about the time out.
+I had a stroller and a flat neighborhood area where I could easily walk with my kids.
+I knew I could take a daily walk, and my kids wouldn’t complain about the time out.

-I strived to walk a mile each day, but if I had time to walk by myself, I tried to walk even more.
-I started to add in some jogging whenever my husband was able to stay with my kids, but don’t feel as if you need to jog.
+I strived to walk a mile daily, but I tried to walk even more if I had time to walk by myself.
+I started to add some jogging whenever my husband could stay with my kids, but I don’t feel as if I need to jog.

 Started Weekly Yoga